00ec454/Ask/README.md

 1. `forPermissions` method takes one or more permissions as argument
 2. `withRationales` method takes one or more rationale message, usually it is good to provide same number of rationale messages as number of permissions

+**IMPORTANT: If your application is running in any android verion lesser than Marshamallow, the all, requested permissions will be granted by default and you can find then in list provided by `granted` method**

 ##You can contribute!
 In case you think you have some improvement, please feel free do pull request your feature and I would be happy to include it.
 Let's make this Ask very easy to use and rich with features.